 - Ensuring that the GAC's IGO List of 22 March 2013 is updated4, complete and its currency is maintained in the future, consistent with Advice in the GAC San Juan Communiqué, in response to which the Board directed a feasibility study. - 2.
-Seeking to resolve the long-standing issues created by the divergence of policy advice provided to the ICANN Board by GNSO and GAC regarding the regime of protections afforded to IGO acronyms - 3.
-Specifically, addressing the concerns of IGOs that theirs Immunities (under international and national laws) and related proposals have not been appropriately taken into account in the Final Report of the GNSO PDP WG on IGO Access to Curative Rights Protection Mechanisms, now adopted in part by the GNSO Council (18 April 2019).
+Seeking to resolve the long-standing issues created by the divergence of policy advice provided to the ICANN Board by GNSO and GAC regarding the regime of protections afforded to IGO acronyms - Specifically, addressing the concerns of IGOs that theirs Immunities (under international and national laws) and related proposals have not been appropriately taken into account in the Final Report of the GNSO PDP WG on IGO Access to Curative Rights Protection Mechanisms.